CyPhAi-Project/pricely/docker/HSCC2025-repeatability.md

 cd ~/pricely-repo
 python3 run_hscc2025_trans.py
 ```
+The script may take 5~10 mins to execute for all benchmarks,
+and you should see command line messages showing intermediate results for each benchmark.
 After the Python script finishes successfully,
 a CSV file named `hscc2025_trans.csv` is generated under the `out/` folder.

+The experiment result in the CSV file differs slightly from Table 2 due to bug fixes and updates after submission.
+We also include a CSV file named `hscc2025_trans.expected.csv` for reference which contains the latest results collected under our setup.

 ### Reproduce Table 3